Blue Frog 22 Bar Rescue Update (The Local) – Still Open Today?

 You can learn more at the Jokers Cajun Smokehouse website.

-Overall, it seems like John and Kelly know a thing or two about running a succesful hospitality business.
+Overall, it seems like John and Kelly know a thing or two about running a succesful hospitality business, even if The Local wasn’t able to achieve long-term success.

 If you want to see some other nearby Chicago Bar Rescue updates, you can check out my updates for The Abbey Pub, The Dugout / The Press Box, and Casual Tap.